 - How long your emails are.
 100 words?
 1,000 words?

 - The type of content you include.
 Photos?
 Articles?
 Cartoons?

 - The formatting of your email messages.
 Text, or HTML?

 You get the idea.
-There’s hundreds of things you could possibly test.
+There are hundreds of things you could possibly test.
 Some of them will affect your click-through rates.
 But you’ll have to run some a/b tests to find out.

 Not sure what to test?
-Here’s the types of tests your peers are running:
+Here are the types of tests your peers are running:

 10. Resend your emails.